 - Single Net Lease: In a single net lease, the tenant pays base monthly rent plus their share of one of the property’s major expense categories, usually real estate taxes.

 - Double Net Lease: In a double net lease, the tenant pays base monthly rent plus their share of two of the property’s major expense categories, usually property taxes and insurance.

-- Triple Net Lease: The tenant pays base rent plus their share of three of the property’s major expense categories, usually real estate taxes, insurance, and maintenance.
+- Triple Net Lease: In a triple net lease, the tenant pays base rent plus their share of three of the property’s major expense categories, usually real estate taxes, insurance, and maintenance.

 - Absolute Net Lease: The tenant pays base monthly rent, plus all of the property’s operating expenses.